 Dr. Hall personally conducts psychological testing, which takes four to five hours.
 Her basic battery includes the Test of Memory Malingering (TOMM), the Montreal Cognitive Assessment (MoCA), the Wahler Physical Symptoms Inventory (WPSI), the Beck Depression Inventory – II (BDI-II), Beck Anxiety Inventory (BAI), and the Minnesota Multiphasic Personality Inventory -2 (MMPI-2).
 Other psychometric tools are added for specialty concerns such as substance abuse, attention deficit, traumatic brain injury, traumatic stress exposure, etc. While the examinee is completing written testing, Dr. Hall remains in the testing room to respond to questions by the examinee and ensure test security.
 During this period, Dr. Hall reviews the clinical interview as compared to the records she reviewed prior to the examination.

 Review of Records is conducted prior to the examination whenever records are provided more than 72 hours in advance of the examination.

 A comprehensive discussion of current psychological functioning, providing a behavioral description of social and occupational impairment and diagnosis utilizing DSM IV-TR diagnostic guidelines, including assignment of a GAF score, when there is a mental health condition, as well as evidence-based opinions regarding AOE/COE.

 - Evidence based opinions and recommendations based on current interpretations of Worker’s Compensation guidelines and psychological research, including a thorough understanding of temporary partial and total disability opinions.

 Workers’ Compensation claims present a complicated challenge for workers and employees alike.
-As a QME in Psychology, Dr. Hall can serve as a resource to examine the facts, understand the issues, and offer expert opinions regarding whether or not there is an industrially-related psychological injury.
+Dr. Hall can serve as a resource to examine the facts, understand the issues, and offer expert opinions regarding whether or not there is an industrially-related psychological injury.